 1Lbs Chubby Dried Silkworm Pupae

-Dried Silkworm Pupae are a 100% natural, high quality, high protein nutritional crunchy treat which can be fed to many animals including wild birds, hedgehogs, turtles, koi and other fish and many reptiles.
+Dried Silkworm Pupae are a 100% natural, high quality, high protein nutritional crunchy treat that can be fed to many animals including wild birds, hedgehogs, turtles, koi and other fish and many reptiles.
 As well as being naturally high in protein they also have high levels of calcium, nutrients, vitamins and minerals and other essential fatty acids.

 We often find that animals can take a while to get used to this new taste.
-Why not try to crush or grind our Silkworm Pupae into a dust to make a high protein supplement that can be added to their normal food?
+Why not try to crush or grind our Silkworm Pupae into dust to make a high protein supplement that can be added to their normal food?
 They can also be soaked in warm water for around 20-30 minutes to rehydrate them and make them easier to eat.

 Reptile expert, A. Lanois, says that silkworms are, "naturally the healthiest insect you can get" because of their nutritional value and low-fat content.

-Here at Chubby Mealworms we work closely with our trusted suppliers to ensure that our dried mealworms are of the highest quality.
+Here at Chubby Mealworms, we work closely with our trusted suppliers to ensure that our dried mealworms are of the highest quality.
 As a team, our aim is to provide 100% customer satisfaction which is why we are the number one supplier of dried mealworms.
 If you want to learn more about where we source our mealworms read here.

 1Lbs of Chubby Dried Silkworm Pupae come packed in a clear plastic re-sealable bag.